Feeling Overwhelmed? Strategies To Cope And Survive

 - Cultivate Gratitude

 If you think you have too much to do, appreciate the fact that your life feels full.
-Most people who feel overwhelmed are blessed with a family and job.
+Feeling overwhelmed can be an indication of blessings in your life like a family and a job.
 Take time each day to write down your blessings.
-In the future, you can review this gratitude journal to fully appreciate the many blessings in your life.
+In the future, you can review this gratitude journal to fully appreciate the positive aspects of your life.

 A cluttered desk equals a cluttered mind.
 There's a logical reason why some people clean when they're overwhelmed; they are clearing their minds as well as their surroundings.
 If you take a few minutes to clean, you will be more productive when you resume work.